 Different Treatment Approaches

 There are a variety of treatment approaches that can be taken depending on the severity and location of the stroke.
-Your physical therapist will be best equipped to provide you with the movement prescription to best meet your needs and will be able to provide you with a referral to occupational therapy or to a speech language pathologist if there are considerations more appropriately treated by those disciplines.
-Sometimes patients might benefit most from work with an interprofessional team.
+Your physical therapist will be best equipped to provide you with the movement prescription to best meet your needs and will be able to provide you with a referral to occupational therapy or to a speech-language pathologist if there are considerations more appropriately treated by those disciplines.
+Sometimes patients might benefit most from working with an interprofessional team.

 She says obstacle courses are a great way for patients to have blocked and random practice that require planning as well.
 Having a patient complete an obstacle course that keeps changing with different and unique obstacles makes them focus on reading the situation they are experiencing and plan before taking their next step.